Postpartum Depression Counseling in Boulder and Longmont

 The therapists at Colorado Women’s Center can help you find the awareness and perspective you need to combat the symptoms of the “baby blues”, which can include mood swings, anxiety, sadness, irritability, inability to concentrate, trouble sleeping, and consistent crying.

 We know that it can be difficult to reach out for help–especially under the curse of depression.
 But there is a way out of the darkness!
 We want to help you find that way out.
 Remember you are not alone.
 Many women have gone through postpartum depression, and many people are dedicated to helping those women heal.
-Psychotherapy is a smart and responsible way to take care of yourself, so that you can take care of your precious baby in the best way possible.
+Psychotherapy is a smart and responsible way to take care of yourself so that you can take care of your precious baby in the best way possible.
 Together we can face the depression head on.
 We can explore your treatment options and look beyond the feelings of sadness.
 There is a way out.
 Let’s work together to find it!
-Contact Colorado Women’s Center today to schedule an appointment in our Longmont, Colorado, office!
+Contact Colorado Women’s Center today to schedule an appointment at our Boulder and Longmont, Colorado, locations.